raineaeternal/ScoreRequirement/README.md

 * BeatSaberMarkupLanguage (BSML) v1.5.4+
 * SiraUtil v2.5.7+

+## Contributions
+- SliderButton class from @rithik-b for the SliderButtons - major thank you

 ## Reporting Issues
 * The best way to report issues is to click on the `Issues` tab at the top of the GitHub page.
 This allows any contributor to see the problem and attempt to fix it, and others with the same issue can contribute more information. **Please try the troubleshooting steps before reporting the issues listed there.
 Please only report issues after using the latest build, your problem may have already been fixed.**
 * Include in your issue: